5 reasons why identity document checks are an essential part of the pre-employment process

-Checking a potential employee’s right to work is time consuming and therefore costly.
+Checking a potential employee’s Right to Work is time consuming and therefore can be costly.
 And so are all subsequent activities such as reference checks.
 Before you do anything, make sure you’re as confident as possible that the person is who they say they are by confirming whether their identity documents are authentic.

-Whether you are manually or electronically checking documents, in our experience, advertising the fact that your organisation conducts these checks robustly will reduce the number of applications from those who intend to use fake identities.
+Whether you are manually or electronically checking documents, in our experience, advertising the fact that your organisation conducts robust identity checks will reduce the number of applications from people who intend to use fake identities.

 4. Robust checks can prevent years of exposure to fraud.